apache/maven/maven-caching-extension/src/site/markdown/CACHE-REMOTE.md

 ```

 Solution is at your discretion.
 If the property is tracked, out-of-date status is fair and expected.
 If you want to
-relax consistency rules in favor of compatibility, remove property from tracked list
+relax consistency rules in favor of compatibility, remove property from the reconciliations list

-## Issue 5: Version changes invalidate effective pom checksum

-Current implementation doesn't support version changes between cache entries.
-It will result in cache invalidation for
-each new version.
-To mitigate the issue please consider migrating off traditional Maven release approach - try to use single version id in
-project (eg `<version>MY-PROJECT-LOCAL</version>`).
-Such approach simplifies git branching workflow significantly.

-Deployment of artifacts with specific version from builds with cache is not supported yet.